Srijancse-zz/vindhyac.com/src/pages/articles/2020-05-07---how-i-got-into-pm/index.md

 ![Screenshot](./1.jpg)

 He asked me to send in my resume, in two days I interviewed and the third day I had an offer, which now I know happened after a discussion with Manas as well.
 Loco was where I learned so much I was reading hands-on.
-I meant some very talented people here, but most important people I learned from were - Sushil ( one of the cofounders at Loco) he would deep dive into all topics he cared about & was very focussed on his learning.
+I meant some very talented people here, but most important people I learned from were - [Sushil](https://twitter.com/Sushilk91) ( one of the cofounders at Loco) he would deep dive into all topics he cared about & was very focused on his learning.
 I also learned quite a bit from Obvious - a design agency we had worked with to redesign Loco.
-I remember meeting Rahul here & realizing how little I knew about everything design.
-Vikalp, at Obvious, was the designer I got a chance to work with & my first interaction with him, like all my previous phases - I said - “ I know nothing about design, what should I learn?”
+I remember meeting [Rahul](https://twitter.com/gonsalves_r) here & realizing how little I knew about everything design.
+[Vikalp](https://twitter.com/vikxlp), at Obvious, was the designer I got a chance to work with & my first interaction with him, like all my previous phases - I said - “ I know nothing about design, what should I learn?”
 I had obviously asked this question to every designer I met, but he was the first one to send me so much reading material!
 But, needless to say everyone I worked with taught me something, and I am not just simply saying that.

-Ok so, if you made it this far, here is my closing advice.
+Ok so, if you made it this far, here is my closing advice:

- Read the book
+1. Read the book
- Try writing a product spec and pitch internally at where you work Reach out to people who you think will be able to help, but do some homework.
+2. Try writing a product spec and pitch internally at where you work
+3. Reach out to people who you think will be able to help, but do some homework.
 Don't just ask - “How do I become a PM” instead ask - “ Hey, I read this & as a PM I would do this.
 What do you think?
 Am I doing this right?”

 When the founders at Loco asked Manas about me, I remember he told them I had a great bias for action.
 That is exactly what you need - Take action & pursue it.
 Lots of - how to guides on getting into PM, but I will write a longer one and link it here as well, if you are interested, I will post about it - [@vindytalks](https://twitter.com/vindytalks)